Sonia-Heer/Games/README.md

-# Northcoders House of Games API
+# House of Games API

 ## Setting up the Project Locally